ychung-mot/cc-str-dss/README.md

 # Housing Code Challenge : Short Term Rental Data Sharing System

-This project is for the purposes of the Ministry of Housing Code Challenge where an Open Geo-spatial Consortium (OGC) compliant web map application for managing property owner requests for short-term rental status...
+...This project is for the purposes of the Ministry of Housing Code Challenge where an Open Geo-spatial Consortium (OGC) compliant web map application for managing property owner requests for short-term rental status...